 Spare a thought for goalkeeper Craig Forrest, who conceded nine on this afternoon and then went on to concede seven more in a 7-1 defeat to United at Old Trafford for West Ham in April 2000.
 Peter Schmeichel – in the United goal on the day of the 9-0 thrashing – only conceded once all season at Old Trafford in his 17 Premier League appearances there, the goal coming in his final match there in 1994-95 with Southampton’s Simon Charlton ruining an impeccable record with just 85 minutes left to go to in United’s home campaign.

 The Tractor Boys’ starting XI this day had an average age of 30 years & 58 days – one of only two times in Premier League history that they named a side with an average age of 30 plus.
-Their experience didn’t pay off against the rampant Red Devils.
+Their experience didn’t pay off against a rampant United.

 This defeat certainly dented Ipswich’s confidence and they were to go on to win just four points from their remaining 11 games, before finishing bottom of the league and 18 points from safety.
 Manchester United gained ground on Blackburn Rovers after this win, having reduced a three-point gap to just one point come the end of the 1994-95 season, but it wasn’t enough to stop Rovers winning their first top-flight title in 81 years.

 Newcastle United 8-0 Sheffield Wednesday – 19 September 1999

 It seemed like something had to give at St James’ Park on Sunday September 19, 1999.
 Both Newcastle and Sheffield Wednesday had started the season terribly, each winning one point and with Wednesday propping up the table, below Newcastle on goal difference only.